Hello Kitty Resort

 No matter which room you book, you’ll get an original Hello Kitty tote bag to take home, too.

-Hotel Vischio Amagasa by Granvia, Hyogo
+Hotel Vischio Amagasaki by Granvia, Hyogo

-Hotel Vischio Amagasa just outside Osaka transformed two of its rooms into shrines to Hello Kitty to celebrate the cat’s 45th anniversary in 2019.
+Hotel Vischio Amagasaki just outside Osaka transformed two of its rooms into shrines to Hello Kitty to celebrate the cat’s 45th anniversary in 2019.
 The Visquio Forest room is a pastel green colour, with illustrations of Kitty and her mother welcoming you inside.
 The Walk in Kansai room, on the other hand, is covered in pink with an illustration of Kansai mapped out on the wall.
 Both rooms have decorative pillows shaped like Hello Kitty’s ribbon and flowers, and even come with exclusive souvenirs like plushies, tote bags and stationery.

 Recommended